syzer/BLE_GATT/README.md

 This project is for the ESP32-C3 microcontroller with an SSD1306 OLED display.
 It uses Rust and the Embassy async runtime.

+Power draft is 0.32W baseline to 0.45W with the transmition on

 ## Build

 ```